tpal72/net5microservices/README.md

 - Jason Taylor, Gill Cleeren for Clean Architecture

+## Ordering.API Project

+- ASP.NET Core API
+- Add Clean Architecture layers
 - Mediator Pattern - impelemented by MediatR nuget
 - Command, CommandHandler, Query, QueryHandler, CommandValidator [Use Nuget FluentValidation]

 - IPipeLineBehaviours - For X-Cutting concerns

-## Ordering.API Project

-- ASP.NET Core API
+- Create Registration extension class in Application layer to be used for DI in Startup.cs
+- Add Automaper.Microsft.Extensions.DependancyInjection
-- Add Clean Architecture layers
+- Add FluentValidation.Microsft.Extensions.DependancyInjection

+## Infrastructure layer

+> DB Layer
+- DBContext from EntityFrameworkCore
+- Code first approach
+- IF EFCOre is replaced then only change the OrderContext object

+> EMAIL Layer
+- Use Sendgrid library [100 mail/day free]
+- c# - Get email settings from application setting so use IOptions

+> EF COre migrations for Code first approach
 # Container management with Portainer
 - Deploy and manage containers
 - Add to docker-compose file